 - The Associated Press Style Guide, uses American English but I use it to check the correct title for US corporations and organisations, e.g. Apple Inc.: the alternative is to check at the organisation’s website.
 Available in print or by website subscription or on Amazon Kindle, including on Kindle Unlimited.

 - Butcher’s Copy-editing: The Cambridge Handbook for Editors, Authors and Publishers by Judith Butcher, published by Cambridge University Press is useful, possibly essential, but expensive.
 Available in print or as a DRM-encumbered e-book either direct from the publisher or as an ebook on Amazon Kindle.
 I use the latter and a print copy.

 - Fowler’s Modern English Usage, available in print.
-The latest edition is by Butterfield in 2015.
+The latest edition is by Jeremy Butterfield, published in 2015.
 The pocket, or concise, edition of 2016 is available as part of an Oxford Dictionaries Premium Subscription [on this page] or on Amazon Kindle.

 - New Hart’s Rules: The Oxford Style Guide, available in print or on Amazon Kindle.
-Also available as part of an Oxford Dictionaries Premium Subscription [on this page].
+Also available as part of an Oxford Dictionaries Premium Subscription [link to elsewhere on this page].
 I use all three.

 - New Oxford Spelling Dictionary

 - Penguin Guide to Punctuation, R L Trask, published 1997.

 - Punctuation by R L Trask, hosted at Sussex University.